-Already at young age I loved being outdoors.
+Already at a young age I loved being outdoors.
 I knew little about backpacks and fittings.
 I just stuffed my gear in them and off I went.
-Throughout time I naturally learned more about them, what I liked and looked for.
+Through time I naturally learned more about them, what I liked and looked for.
 I even built a couple of simple ones.
 A good fitting makes a massive difference!
 Choosing the correct size and making the correct adjustment is vital.
 Below I write a little about my thoughts and how I choose to adjust my pack.

-Pack some weights
+Pack some weight

-Tighten the 5
+Tighten the five

 When the pillows and the weights are in place pull all the straps.
-The bigger bags usually have five straps.
+Bigger bags usually have five straps.
 Two on each side and one beneath the top lid.
 All of them press the backpack together so the gear is firm.
 They also press the weight of the pack closer against your body.
 Ask a friend to loosen them and tighten them.
-Then you easily have a feel for what they do and the importance of them.
+Then you will easily have a feel for what they do and the importance of them.
 If it feels strange, rearrange before going further.

-Loosen the straps for carrying
+Loosen the straps made for carrying

 Loosen all straps on the backpack as this will make it easier to tighten to the correct level (except the five we just tightened).
-Don’t forget the load straps, the ones behind you ears!
+Don’t forget the load straps, the ones behind your ears!

 Put it on

-Tighten your hip belt
+Tighten the hip belt

-Load Strap (behind the ears)
+Load strap (behind the ears)

-Lesson: Be careful not to over tighten this straps as doing so can cause a gap behind/over the shoulders and also put pressure on the collarbones.
-Also if these straps are already tightened when taking on the backpack and you then pull the shoulder straps further you end up having poorly fitted backpack.
-All backpacks look a little different here but you can say that they should follow the body all the way and if you can put your hand in between or more you need to adjust it.
+Lesson: Be careful not to over tighten these straps as doing so can cause a gap behind/over the shoulders and also put pressure on the collarbones.
+Also if these straps are already tightened when putting on the backpack and you then pull the shoulder straps further you end up having a poorly fitted backpack.
+All backpacks look a little different but you can say that they should follow the body all the way and if you can put your hand in between or more you need to adjust it.
 I also follow the straps with my fingers from time to time to see that the straps are equally long.
 This way I know that the backpack is evenly tightened and balanced.